Intersections: Postgraduate Journal for Arts, Humanities & Social Sciences

 Contributions may locate ideas of endurance in theoretical, practical and historical contexts.

 We invite them in a range of forms, including (but not limited to):

 - Original research articles of up to 2,000 words

 - Literature reviews of up to 2,000 words

 - Critiques (book, conference, exhibition, etc.) of 500-1,000 words

 - Peer reviewers will be recruited from the Faculty of Arts, Humanities and Social Sciences and all contributions, including those from other faculties, will be reviewed through that lens.

 How to submit

-Papers should be formatted as a word document, but do not include any information which would allow you to be identified as the author.
+Papers should be formatted as a Word document using the template supplied, but do not include any information which would allow you to be identified as the author.

 All work should conform to Ulster University’s Harvard referencing guidelines